 If your excuse for neglecting your retirement savings is that you don’t really need that much money to be happy or you expect your cost of living to drastically decrease, you could be setting yourself up for a big disappointment when you finally say goodbye to the paycheck.

 Consider the effects of inflation and any changes in your spending habits in the next few decades — if you plan on traveling, moving to a new home, or even relocating, it’s likely that you will need extra funds to make those dreams come to life.
 And, consider that your mortgage may not be paid off or you acquire a new mortgage.
-In 2016, the most recent year of available statistics, housing accounted for 36.5 percent of average annual expenditures at age 75, according to the U.S. Bureau of Labor Statistics.
+In 2016, housing accounted for 36.5% of average annual expenditures at age 75, according to the U.S. Bureau of Labor Statistics.
 That’s a significant number, no matter where you live.

 Myth 7: My Retirement Funds Will Be Managed By My Spouse or Partner By Default When I Die

 If you haven’t taken the time to draft a living will or outline exactly how you want your retirement funds — and any other financial assets you own — distributed upon your death, there is a risk that your significant other may not see your hard-earned dollars.
 Make sure you’ve taken the time to consult with a financial planner to put together clear instructions about the divisions of assets and information pertaining to your funeral and final wishes.
 Some of your retirement savings could be used to set up a funeral trust or donated to a charity or fund of your choice.

 Myth 8: My Health Insurance Will Cover Me If I Get Very Sick